Erdogan says Turkey has maintained contacts with Damascus

 Foreign Minister Mevlut Cavusoglu said in December Turkey and other countries would consider working with Assad if he won a democratic election, and last month said Ankara was in indirect contact with Damascus via Russia and Iran.

-Erdogan said on Sunday that Turkey also had direct contacts with the Syrian government.
+Erdogan suggested on Sunday that Turkey also had direct contacts with the Syrian government.

 “Foreign policy with Syria continues at a lower level,” he told broadcaster TRT in an interview, adding that intelligence services operated differently to political leaders.